xGabrielR/Olist-Churn/README.md

 The marketing team of Olist have a monetary incentive to prevent seller for churning, but the finance team have a budget of $ 5.000 to spend with this monetary gift cards incentive.
 The objective is to maximize ROI with marketing investiment of gits cards and work with finance budget.

-To calculate the profit, i created a Holt linear forecast of LTV for all sellers.
-With that now I have an estimator in my hands that describes the probability of a seller churning.
-And the LTV of each seller.
+To calculate the profit, i created a Holt linear forecast of LTV for all available sellers.
+With that now I have an estimator in my hands that describes the probability of a seller churning and the LTV forecast of each seller.

-The marketing of Olist will created a gift cards strategy to retain this sellers to not churn, but the financial team have a limit budget to invest in this project, a limit of $ 5.000, I need to maximize investiment of gift cards in certain sellers.
+The marketing of Olist will created a gift cards strategy to retain this sellers to not churn, but the financial team have a limit budget to invest in this project, a limit of $ 5.000, I need to maximize investiment of gift cards in certain sellers, i need to priorize what sellers i need to select for gift cards, not only "order by probability", but i have calculate the ROI in two approaches:

-1. One very simple approach is to sort sellers by probability and give a monetary incentives exponentially decreassing over the probas.
+1. One very simple approach is to sort sellers by probability and give a monetary incentives and exponentially decreassing over the probas.
-2. A second approach is to use LTV as weight for better selecting clients, this fits into knapsack problem.
+2. A second approach is to use LTV forecast as weight for better selecting clients, this fits into knapsack problem for optimize selection with LTV weights.
+Below you see the results:

 - Last Month Profit: $9,610,970.22.
 - Estimated Profit for this month: $10,225,204.19.